DaviddeMiguel/android-framework-library/README.md

 License
 =====================
-Copyright 2014 David de Miguel Galán (Meslize)
+Copyright 2014 David de Miguel Galán

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.